• Skip to primary navigation

 History trivia facts

-14. Who was the king of the ancient Greek kingdom of Macedon and the member of the Argead dynasty?
+14. Who was the king of the ancient Greek kingdom of Macedon and a member of the Argead dynasty?

 15. What was the movement that took place in the United States of America between 1955 and 1968?